sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 ["Required Reading"](https://cacm.acm.org/magazines/2013/2/160173-the-tail-at-scale/abstract)

 Definitions:

 1. Capital Expenditure: One time cost, to get the infrastructure built for your system (servers, building, etc)
 2. Operating Expenditure: Electricity, man power, cooling, marketing etc.

 Some Amazon Propogranda:
 EC2 is a virtual server, it uses Amazon Machine Image, and you can build your own AMIs.
 Amazon has some prebuilt AMIs and now third party AMIs as well.

-Cooling is v v v important for data centres
+Cooling is very important for data centres

 1. Open the window: small scale
 2. Two-loop cooling: Bigger scale, but not BIG